 In the Fall semester, students are assigned to a Foundation Studio (Foundation Studio I) that is taught primarily by one instructor.
-The Spring semester (Foundation Studio II) is divided into three 5-week workshop sessions; students choose workshops that interest them and typically work with three different faculty members.
-In both Fall and Spring, students are enrolled in either an AM (8am-12pm) or PM (1pm-5pm) studio section that meets for four hours, four days a week (M-Th).
-Foundation Seminar, which all students attend, is scheduled for two hours on Fridays from 10am-12pm.
+The Spring semester (Foundation Studio II) is divided into three 5-week workshop sessions (3 credit hours each) that students choose based on interest and availability and typically work with three different faculty members.
+In both Fall and Spring, students are enrolled in either an AM (8am-11:50am) or PM (1pm-4:50pm) studio section that meets for four hours, four days a week (M-Th).
+Foundation Seminar, which all students attend, is scheduled for two hours on Fridays from 10am-11:50am.

-The Fall semester begins with a department-wide project and shared learning experience that introduces students to a connected set of ideas and practices as well as different campus resources and a number of different Foundation faculty members.
+The Fall semester begins with a department-wide project and shared learning experience that introduces students to a connected set of ideas and practices as well as different campus resources and Foundation faculty members.
 After these initial weeks of shared experiences and orientations, each Foundation studio is led by a dedicated faculty mentor for the remainder of the Fall semester.
-In these studios, faculty mentors are responsible for crafting a narrative arc through a series of interrelated projects that incorporate the three primary areas of inquiry that shape the Foundation year: Perception + Observation, Visual Forces, and Form + Space.
+In these studios, faculty mentors are responsible for crafting a narrative arc through a series of interrelated projects that incorporate the three primary areas of inquiry that shape the Fall Foundation Studio: Perception + Observation, Visual Forces, and Form + Space.
 Students are also oriented to the Central Shop in Fall semester.

-The Spring semester is divided into three five-week sessions, during which a series of themed workshops are offered.
-Each of the workshop sessions reinforces one of the programmatic areas of inquiry: Perception + Observation, Visual Forces, and Form + Space.
+The Spring semester is divided into three five-week sessions (3 credit hours each), during which a series of themed workshops are offered.
+Each of the workshop sessions reinforces one of the programmatic areas of inquiry from the fall semester (Perception + Observation, Visual Forces, and Form + Space) with the introduction of Time, Motion, + Expanded Media as additional curricular opportunity for focused study.
 Students choose among the workshop topics and are able to shape, with more intent, how they pursue their interests.
-While workshop themes change from year to year, some of the underlying creative processes often include figurative drawing, portrait painting, stop-motion animation, character design, sculptural installation, filmmaking, ceramic form building, and social practices to name a just few.
+While workshop themes change from year to year, some of the underlying creative processes often include figurative drawing, portrait painting, stop-motion animation, character design, sculptural installation, filmmaking, ceramic form building, and socially engaged practices to name a just few.